 Dr Louise Haywood

-Staff Fellow; Director of Studies in History & MML Part IA (LT & ET18); Reader in Medieval Iberian Cultural and Literary Studies
+Staff Fellow; Director of Studies in MML; Reader in Medieval Iberian Cultural and Literary Studies

 Fellow and Reader in Medieval Iberian Cultural and Literary Studies, Louise Haywood previously taught at the University of St Andrews before taking up her post in 2000.
 She has been Vice-President of Women in Spanish and Portuguese Studies, and Honorary Secretary of the Association of Hispanists of Great Britain and Ireland, during which time she was actively involved in lobbying on behalf of hispanists.
 She is active in a number of professional organizations dedicated to the Hispanic world and to medievalism.